CAUSES OF WORRY

 If I believe that my children’s spiritual needs might be best served in a private Christian school or by being home schooled instead of in public school, then I can pray about it.
 I know that God desires what is spiritually best for my children even more than I do!
 I seek God’s will.
 I believe that what I am praying for is in God’s will.
 I think about the verse where Jesus says, “He who is not with Me is against Me” and I can know with certainty that a public school is not WITH Jesus.
 So I can conclude that the public school is against Jesus.
 I can see that clearly.

-I say to my husband something like: “I really want Brandon and Haley to have a Christian education.
+I say to my husband something like: “I really want our children to have a Christian education.
 I want to think about a private Christian school or homeschooling.”
 And that’s all I say.
 REALLY!
 I don’t keep bringing it up.
 I don’t pout or complain that they are in public school every day.
 I pray with them and for them and I teach them God’s Word and read the Bible to them and talk about the Bible’s wisdom.
 I thank my husband whenever he teaches them from God’s Word and takes them to church.
 I continue to pray for God’s best and for His will.
 And I wait expectantly knowing that God will move my husband’s heart in the direction He wants him to go.
 I trust that God will use my husband to make the best decision for my children.
 I pray for my children’s teachers and classmates.
 I support my husband’s decision and wait with great expectation to see what God will do.
 But I leave the answer up to God.

 God may have my children in the particular public school they are in for His sovereign purposes.
 Who am I to say that my husband’s decision is “wrong”?
 I will trust God to do what is best for my children through the leadership of my husband.